• Welcome to The Meadville - Western Crawford County Chamber of Commerce Welcome to The Meadville - Western Crawford County Chamber of Commerce

 The Small Non-Profit and Large Non-Profit of the Year Awards celebrate local organizations that have achieved success while supporting initiatives and projects that enhance the quality of life in the Meadville-Western Crawford County area.

-Winners were announced during the Chamber's Annual Dinner & Diamond Awards on Wednesday, April 24, 2024.
+Winners will be announced during the Chamber's Annual Dinner & Diamond Awards at The Hotel Conneaut

 Emerging Leader Award, Female